kmcphail/SpatialDB/Report.md

  - CREATE INDEX county_geom_idx ON census.county USING GIST (geom);
  - CREATE INDEX county_name_idx ON census.county (name);

+### Section 3: Database Manipulation & Results

-- [ ] **Database Manipulations**:
+- [X] **Database Manipulations & Results**:
- - [ ] KM
+ - [X] KM
  - [X] DM

-To answer our core questions, we created several example queries.
+To answer our research questions, we created several example queries.
 Below are examples of the queries and results.

 Find Protected Areas (without access restrictions) in a particular county that has records of a particular species.